Have you ever wondered how to become a defense attorney? Wonder no more!

 What’s more, the average salary for lawyers was $127,990 per year (or $61.54 per hour) in 2021.
 Keep in mind that these numbers are a median—with the right skills and experience, you could be making more as a defense lawyer.

-Final thoughts on how to become a defense attorney
+Final thoughts on becoming a defense attorney

 And, if you’re still unsure what type of lawyer you want to become, we have plenty of resources that will help guide you through your options—check out our other resources on how to become a lawyer, targeted at different practice areas.